isachaglund/PuzzleGame/README.md

 To play the game:
+- run npm install, then npm start and open the local host (http://localhost:8080/)
 - select difficulty
 - then drag the tiles from the rack on the right into their correct positions.
 If the posiotions are correct, the player will get an alert message.